ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 * To create a VPC cluster with Terraform, you first create a Terraform configuration file that declares the type of cluster resource you want to create.
 Then, you apply the Terraform configuration file.
 * For more information on Terraform, see [About Terraform on {{site.data.keyword.cloud_notm}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about).

-* The [Terraform IBM Modules](https://github.com/terraform-ibm-modules/terraform-ibm-base-ocp-vpc?tab=readme-ov-file#red-hat-openshift-vpc-cluster-on-ibm-cloud-module) repository provides related infrastructure code and examples you may find useful.
+* The module [Red Hat OpenShift VPC cluster on IBM Cloud](https://github.com/terraform-ibm-modules/terraform-ibm-base-ocp-vpc?tab=readme-ov-file#red-hat-openshift-vpc-cluster-on-ibm-cloud-module) provides related infrastructure code and examples you may find useful.

 **Before you begin:**